klahrich/chiefhustler/content/diary/wildbrain-ec-2020q1.md

 Partnered with Jay Ward Productions across distribution, production and licensing for their entire portfolio including such legendary properties as Rocky & Bullwinkle, George of the Jungle, Mr. Peabody & Sherman, Dudley Do-Right, Super Chicken and more.

+### Personal comments

+I'm happy with the quarter, no surprise.
+That being said, with the amount of mental energy I've dedicated to this stock, I'm starting to feel commitment and confirmation bias creep in.
+After I digest this quarter, I intend to spend some time thinking about the bear thesis here.

 ## 2022 Q1